wslutilities/wslu/README.md

 </div>

-This is a collection of utilities for Windows 10 Linux Subsystem, such as converting WSL path to Windows path or creating your favorite linux GUI application shortcuts on Windows 10 Desktop.
+This is a collection of utilities for Windows 10 Linux Subsystem, such as retriving Windows environment variables or creating your favorite linux GUI application shortcuts on Windows 10 Desktop.
 Requires Windows 10 Creators Update.
+Some of the feature requires higher version of Windows 10.
+Supports WSL2.

 ## Feature